hamish-milne/OHDL/Spec.md

 }
 ```

 Edge methods can have the `inline` keyword applied to them to allow multiple calling points.
+In this case, any registers that are set and other methods called within the method body will also need to be inline.

-## Asynchronous
+## Asynchronous *TODO: Think of a better name for this?*
-The ‘asynchronous’ designation and keyword `async` don’t refer to a lack of clocking - they are very much edge-triggered - but instead mean that these methods can take an arbitrary amount of time from when they are first called to when they return - if they ever return.
-The term is taken from software languages that start separate threads for these methods, and the analogy is reasonably accurate here.

-Async methods can include delays (not fixed time delays, but delays until a clock edge) in their body.
+Methods in this class  can take an arbitrary amount of time from when they are first called to when they return - if they ever return - by including delays (not fixed time delays, but delays until a clock edge) in their body.
 Remember that arguments are not latched in by default unless `reg` is specified explicitly.

 ```
 public async int Fibonacci(bit clk, reg int n) {